San Antonio is one of those places you immediately fall in love with from the moment you arrive.

 I think this was on my favorite experiences of the trip.
 Let me just say, this place really made me feel like I was in Japan for a moment.
 I usually don’t like touristy attractions because there are too many people.
 But the garden is so peaceful and quiet, it feels like you’re the only one there.

 The garden is only a few steps away from the San Antonio Zoo.
 So If you plan on going to one, you might as well do both.
 The garden is free entrance.
 And the zoo is about $16 for adults and I believe it’s free for kids 12 and under.
 Some of the animals at the zoo were Elephants, Lions, Jaguars, Cheetahs, Hippos, Giraffes, and more.

 The pearl is extremely cool and the backstory is even cooler.
 So the pearl brewery has been around since 1883, and in 2001 started undergoing renovations, which transcended into a modern-hip scene, while still adopting its historical roots.
 It’s a top destination for foodies.

-At the Pearl, you see people walking around with their dogs, drinking beer, or doing yoga on the grass.
+It’s filled with people walking around with their dogs, drinking beer, or doing yoga on the grass.
 It’s popping during happy-hour.
-We ate at an American restaurant called down at Grayson’s, right next to the pearl.
+We ate at an American restaurant called down at Grayson’s, right next to the pearl (super dank).

 Overall, although our trip was short, my boyfriend and I had a great time.
 It’s always nice to experience something new.